 Jumbo considered all aspects of their overall security when designing the store to ensure it was as safe as possible.
 “We also have bio-metric finger scanning in place for employees, granting them access to specific rooms in the building, which is determined by their job role.
 From 2017 we have a zero-tolerance policy towards shoplifting which means that we always check camera images with a security officer,” explains Edwin.

-* The Panasonic pilot described is an independent initiative of Ten Brink Food
+* The i-PRO pilot described is an independent initiative of Ten Brink Food